 Don't worry if your cards aren't in perfect condition because the platform automatically provides different fields for listing cards in Near Mint, Lightly Played, Moderately Played, Heavily Played, and Damaged conditions.
 If you want to learn more about how to evaluate condition, I would recommend you read this helpful guide.

 At first, you will be limited to only listing 100 items, but as you complete successful sales, you will be allowed to list increasing numbers of items until finally, after completing 51 successful sales, you will be able to list an unlimited number of items.

 Making a Sale

-When you list your cards on TCGPlayer.com, your listings will be shown, along with all other listings in order of least expensive to most expensive, to potential buyers who are searching those specific cards.
+When you list your cards on TCGPlayer.com, your listings will be shown, along with all other listings from least expensive to most expensive, to potential buyers searching for those specific cards.
 Buyers can also click on your store to shop exclusively from you and browse just your inventory.

-You will also receive an order number (not pictured) that will take you directly to the sale, as well as instructions to ship the item within 48 hours of the sale, in accordance with TCGPlayer.com policies.
+You will also receive an order number (not pictured) that will take you directly to the sale and instructions to ship the item within 48 hours of the sale, per TCGPlayer.com policies.